-As the 5G mobile network becomes more mainstream, various industries are capitalizing on the value of wireless connectivity with respect to the market in smart devices.
+As the 5G mobile network becomes more mainstream, various industries are capitalizing on the value of wireless connectivity with respect to the market in smart devices and the Internet of Things (IoT).
 The challenge lies, perhaps, in redeveloping, redesigning, and restructuring services and products so as to leverage the superior capabilities of a 5G network.

 With that said, there’s no shortage of IoT platforms and IoT devices used by people everyday around the world.
 Let’s take a look at 5 industries where 5G and IoT will likely dominate in the near future:

 Sensors on self-driving cars generate a large amount of data – measuring temperatures, traffic conditions, driving patterns, driver behavior, GPS coordinates, etc. Producing and assimilating such quantity of data consumes lot of energy.
 To provide optimum services, such cars are also heavily reliant on real-time transmission of information (Tesla, anyone?)